NickFlach/PFORK_MCP/replit.md

 ### From Web Browser
 Visit your Replit URL to see the beautiful homepage with:
 - MCP endpoint URL
-- Available tools
+- Available tools with descriptions
+- Available prompts with descriptions
+- Available resources with descriptions
 - Configuration examples
-- Documentation links
+- Documentation links (xmcp and MCP Spec)

 ### MCP Client Configuration
 Add this to your MCP client configuration file: